Become a Volunteer Coach and Make a Difference

 All volunteers are then asked to complete background checks to ensure child safety.

-Then, all volunteers are asked to attend our volunteer training sessions.
-There are 2 training sessions that we ask you to attend.
-The first training explains our mission, coach philosophy and general program implementation.
-The second training is helpful for seasoned coaches and is a more in-depth training that focuses on our Life Skills Experience clinics through simulated lesson delivery.
+Then, all volunteers are asked to attend our introductory volunteer coach training session, called Coaching 101.
+This training session explains our mission, coach philosophy and general program implementation.
+Then, after you’ve coached a sesion or two, we ask that you attend our Advanced Coach training.
+This training session is helpful for seasoned coaches and is a more in-depth training that focuses on our Life Skills Experience clinics through simulated lesson delivery.
 This training allows volunteers to experience The First Tee program under the supervision of a Lead Coach.

 Where can I volunteer?